dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/hosted-with-identity-server.md

         .AddEntityFrameworkStores<ApplicationDbContext>();
     ```

-  * Identity Server with an additional <xref:Microsoft.Extensions.DependencyInjection.IdentityServerBuilderConfigurationExtensions.AddApiAuthorization%2A> helper method that sets up default ASP.NET Core conventions on top of IdentityServer:
+  * Identity Server with an additional <xref:Microsoft.Extensions.DependencyInjection.IdentityServerBuilderConfigurationExtensions.AddApiAuthorization%2A> helper method that sets up default ASP.NET Core conventions on top of Identity Server:

     ```csharp
     builder.Services.AddIdentityServer()
         .AddApiAuthorization<ApplicationUser, ApplicationDbContext>();
     ```

-  * Authentication with an additional <xref:Microsoft.AspNetCore.Authentication.AuthenticationBuilderExtensions.AddIdentityServerJwt%2A> helper method that configures the app to validate JWT tokens produced by IdentityServer:
+  * Authentication with an additional <xref:Microsoft.AspNetCore.Authentication.AuthenticationBuilderExtensions.AddIdentityServerJwt%2A> helper method that configures the app to validate JWT tokens produced by Identity Server:

     ```csharp
     builder.Services.AddAuthentication()